-Since 1979, the Atka mackerel fishery has occurred largely within areas designated in 1993 as Steller sea lion critical habitat (20 nm around rookeries and major haulouts).
-While total removals from critical habitat may be small in relation to estimates of total Atka mackerel biomass in the Aleutian region, fishery harvest rates in localized areas may have been high enough to affect prey availability of Steller sea lions (Section 12.2.2 of Lowe and Fritz 1997).
-The localized pattern of fishing for Atka mackerel apparently does not affect fishing success from one year to the next since local populations in the Aleutian Islands appear to be replenished by immigration and recruitment.
-However, this pattern could have created temporary reductions in the size and density of localized Atka mackerel populations which may have affected Steller sea lion foraging success during the time the fishery was operating and for a period of unknown duration after the fishery closed.
-As a consequence, the NPFMC passed regulations in 1998 and 2001 (described above) to disperse fishing effort temporally and spatially as well as reduce effort within Steller sea lion critical habitat.
+Since 1979, the Atka mackerel fishery has occurred largely within areas designated as Steller sea lion critical habitat (20 nm around rookeries and major haulouts).
+While total removals from critical habitat may be small in relation to estimates of total Atka mackerel biomass in the Aleutian region, past fishery harvest rates may have been high enough to affect prey availability of Steller sea lions in localized areas (Lowe and Fritz 1997).
+The localized pattern of fishing for Atka mackerel does not appear to affect fishing success from one year to the next because local populations in the Aleutian Islands are likely replenished by immigration and recruitment.
+However, temporary reductions in the size and density of localized Atka mackerel populations may have affected Steller sea lion foraging success during the time the fishery was operating in critical habitat, and this effect may have persisted for a period of unknown duration after the fishery was excluded from critical habitat.
+As a precautionary measure, the NPFMC passed regulations in 1998 and 2001 (described above) to disperse fishing effort temporally and spatially as well as reduce effort within Steller sea lion critical habitat.